joeybrown-ctrl/Odyssey/README.md

   GIVEN a scrapbooking travel app,
   WHEN I sign up I am sent an email notification.
   WHEN I log in and enter a country name,
-  THEN I can click the 'details' button and find country-specific information (capital city, continent/region, flag).
+  THEN I can click the 'details' button and find country-specific information (capital city, continent/region, currency, flag).
   WHEN I click the 'log' button,
   THEN I can create a country-specific travelogue by uploading photos and logging notes.
   ```